 "In the absence of a medical record showing that emotional damage was suffered, a court or jury will be reluctant to award significant damages even if the bullying behavior is found to be unlawful."

 Research the Bully

 Cohen suggests performing your own background check on the bully.
-"The Internet offers vast potential for researching history and process.
+"The internet offers vast potential for researching history and process.
 It also provides almost complete anonymity.
-You may be able to determine if the individual who is bullying you has done this before and how it has been treated," he states.
+You might be able to determine if the individual who is bullying you has done this before and how it has been treated," he states.